-- For systems where water is being pumped, such as in active treatment, inspect daily during active use and keep a record of the inspection.
-Guidance on active treatment systems is provided in the following section. - Where flocculants are used in a passive way (e.g. in an interceptor swale), inspections should be carried out on a weekly basis as well as before and after significant rainfall or snowmelt events. - Carry out routine effluent monitoring to verify performance and ensure that effluent quality meets any applicable standards.
-If contaminant removal performance declines, investigate each system component - dosing, mixing, settling, filtration - to identify the potential source of the problem.
-If the system is treated pumped water that is being discharged to a natural water feature, cease pumping until performance issues can be resolved.
+- · For systems where water is being pumped, such as in active treatment, inspect daily during active use and keep a record of the inspection.
+Guidance on active treatment systems is provided in the following section. - Where flocculants are used in a passive way (e.g. in an interceptor swale), inspections should be carried out on a weekly basis as well as before and after significant rainfall or snowmelt events. - Carry out routine effluent monitoring to verify performance and Figure B2-25: Polymer flocculant ensure that effluent quality meets any applicable standards.
+If in gel-block form contaminant removal performance declines, investigate each system component - dosing, mixing, settling, filtration - to identify the potential source of the problem.
+If the system is treated pumped water that is being discharged to a natural water feature, cease pumping until performance issues can be resolved. - The following components should be inspected, if applicable: - Dosing area.
+Ensure dosing is occurring as intended.
+Where solid block forms are used, ensure they are not being coated with sediment, as this can compromise their capacity to dissolve into the water.
+Also consider block positioning to ensure good contact so that water isn't short circuiting the dosing area.